This week I’m tackling I is for Ice and IUCN, the International Union for Conservation of Nature.

 Glaciers contain about seventy-five percent of the earth’s fresh water.
 Water that isn’t available to us.

-When scientists talk about the glaciers melting, they’re mostly talking about sea ice around Greenland and the Artic.
+When scientists talk about glaciers melting, they’re mostly talking about sea ice around Greenland and the Arctic.
 Sea ice is frozen ocean water.
-It is critical to the health of our planet because it influences climate, wildlife, and people who live in the Arctic according to NSIDC.
+According to NSIDC, it is critical to the health of our planet because it influences climate, wildlife, and people who live in the Arctic.

 Scientists use satellites to measure the ice melt.
 But have only measured sea ice since 1979.

-I can assure you if you’ve ever seen a glacier and many of you have been to Alaska I’m sure or done some mountain climbing, you wouldn’t think that a little melting ice would make a difference.
+I can assure you if you’ve ever seen a glacier and many of you have been to Alaska, I’m sure, or do some mountain climbing, you wouldn’t think that a little melting ice would make a difference.
 But this is me, a layman talking.
 Scientists know better.

-There is much to learn yet about what the future will hold.
-One thing is certain, we cannot go on with business as usual.
+There is much to learn about the future.
+One thing is certain: We cannot continue with business as usual.

 Enter IUCN, the International Union of the Conservation of Nature.

 Fifteen themes.
 One that might interest you is the Marine and Polar theme.
 Two key spotlights in that theme are a Walter Shoals high seas expedition going on right now.
-Walters shoal lies 700 miles south of Madagascar.
-And the twenty-six-day expedition’s focus is to understand the ecosystems of the high seas to help build laws to govern these fragile resources.
-Right now there are no laws governing the high seas in terms of fishing, traffic, pollution or conservation.
+Walters Shoal lies 700 miles south of Madagascar.
+The twenty-six-day expedition’s focus is to understand the ecosystems of the high seas to help build laws to govern these fragile resources.
+Right now, there are no laws governing the high seas in terms of fishing, traffic, pollution, or conservation.

 Now I don’t expect you will read the entire report, but there is a link in the Show Notes if you dare.
 Bottom line?